 Claire has raised over £75,000 in 2014.
 She has done this by organising events, collecting at racecourses and events, from her book, school visits and an online auction.

-2015 has been another incredible year for Claire and she reached her fundraising total of half-a-million on 18th October- with more events this year to come!
+2015 was another incredible year for Claire and she reached her fundraising total of half-a-million on 18th October.

 About Nicholls Spinal Injury Foundation